“Business has only two major functions: marketing and innovation”

 I believe it’s these good intentions that have helped us build an organisation that has made a major contribution to UK plc; an organisation that is competitive, productive and relevant in the future of innovation and creative services.
 We have had a long-term, significant impact in the industry and stand out as an example to others nationally and internationally.
 Over our many years, ThinkOTB has created the best conditions for future success, a supportive environment for new innovation.

-ThinkOTB is passionate about the innovation community.
+ThinkOTB is passionate about the innovation community, and it’s vital for staying relevant in business.
 Our quest to understand and deliver innovation and creative thinking has led us to study it, write books about it, teach people to understand it and to seek cognitive diversity by working globally.

 Our company is based in Leeds, West Yorkshire.
 Leeds is the northern digital and financial hub of England, but still needs recognition and reward if it is to be seen as a real powerhouse for the UK.
 But from Leeds we work with the global teams for clients who manage activity relevant to all regions across with world – from Dublin, to CEMEA region (Central Europe, Middle East & Africa) and APAC region (Asia Pacific).